valentynkt/BackendGarden/content/blog/ghost-on-azure.md

 This tells Ghost to cache the frontend of the site (e.g. not the admin section at _/ghost_) at 72,000 seconds = 20 hours.
 By default, Ghost will set this number to zero.
 You will want to bump that number to whatever you are most comfortable with.
 The way I have it setup, when I write or edit a post, it may or may not show up for people depending on where they are for up to 20 hours.
 I am OK with that for the performance benefits it brings.

-There is a little more nuance to this [concerning ETags and things; more on that in another post](/etags-performance/).
+There is a little more nuance to this [[etags-performance|concerning ETags and things; more on that in another post]].
 ### Setup

 To setup the CDN, you will want to click on the _+ New_ icon and search for / choose CDN: